Ambher-Backend/Ambher-Backend-Phase-1/README.md

 ```
 10. Always break your code into smaller chunks to avoid complexity.
 11. Always comment your code wherever required(where you feel, it might be difficult for someone else to understand).
+12. Always write business logic on controller, no logic should come in router.

 *** Code will be deployed on a bi-weekly cycle on Fridays after the hosting configurations are all set***